MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-remove-removeif.md

 ### Delegation

-Only some data sources support RemoveIf.
-If a data source doesn't support this feature, Power Apps will send a query to the server and retrieve all data that matches the filter expression up to the maximum of either 500/2000, or the data page size.
-Then, it will perform a delete operation on each of those records with individual calls to the server.
+RemoveIf is supported by only a few data sources.
+For data sources that don't upport this feature, Power Apps will query the server and retrieve all data matching the filter expression, up to a maximum of either 500 or 2000 records or the data page size.
+Subsequently, it will delete each of those records individually by making separate calls to the server.

 ## Syntax